ak-1/sqlport/README.md

   ...
   END LOOP;
   ```
-- This conversion is done, but just using the record type would be preferable in several cases.
+- Using the record type directly could be cleaner.

 #### outer